Total Siyapaa

 It was distributed by Reliance Big Entertainment across 850 theatres in India with two other films: Gulaab Gang and Queen.
 The film opened on a similar note with Queen in multiplexes, offering stiff competition to each other owing to a similar release count.

-The film stars Ali Zafar and Yami Gautam in lead roles with Anupam Kher and Kirron Kher in supporting roles, who appeared for the first time as an on-screen couple.
+The film stars Ali Zafar and Yami Gautam in lead roles, with Anupam Kher and Kirron Kher in supporting roles, who appeared for the first time as an on-screen couple.
 The first look of the film along with that of Holiday: A Soldier Is Never Off Duty was launched on the Zee Cine Awards.

 Gada-owned Pen India acquired the film rights from Reliance Entertainment while & Pictures acquired 50 per cent equity of the satellite rights.
 Reliance and Zee Network own the film's overseas and promotional rights respectively.
 Consequently, Reliance and Gada decided to postpone the release date to 7 March 2014 from 30 January 2014 to promote it.
 Upon release, Total Siyapaa received generally negative reviews from critics and did not perform well financially.

 Plot

-Settled in London, Aman, a Pakistani musician, hopes to marry Asha, an Indian woman also living in London with her family.
+Settled in London, Aman Ali, a Pakistani musician, hopes to marry Asha Singh, an Indian woman living in London with her family.
 He visits her parents' house to seek their permission to marry her.
 However, his plans to impress the Punjabi family start failing when they discover that he is Pakistani.
-During the course of events "total chaos" happens.
+During the course of events, "total chaos" happens.